OCamlPro/techelson/README.md

     - the `(option 'a)` parameter is `(Some value)` and the operation's failure was not caused by a `FAILWITH` on precisely `value`

     > Note that if the optional value is `NONE`, then `MUST_FAIL` accepts any kind of *protocol* failure, not just `FAILWITH`.
 For instance, it will also accept creation/transfer operations that fail because of insufficient balance, because this precise operation already ran (it was `DUP`-ed), *etc*.

+- `SET_SOURCE`:

+    `address :: S` `->` `S`

+    sets the source of the testcase.
+The source of all transfers can only be the testcase.
+This allows to pretend the testcase is a live contract.

 [dune]:https://github.com/ocaml/dune (Dune project manager's Github page)